subconsciousnetwork/ObservableStore/README.md

 }
 ```

-Let's start by integrating the child view with the parent view.
-We pass down part of the parent state to the child, along with a scoped `send` callback that will map child actions to parent actions.
-We can create this scoped `send` with `Address.forward`, passing it the store's send method, and the cursor's tag function.
+Ok, now that we have everything we need to map from the parent domain to the child domain, let's integrate the child view with the parent view.

+We call the `store.viewStore(get:tag:)` method to create a scoped ViewStore from our store, and pass it the appropriate cursor functions.

 ```swift
 struct ContentView: View {